5 PNC Park Tips For Newbies

 Lady, no need to use the phone, the ticket window is right next to you.

 Visiting PNC Park, Tip #1: Consider the demand for tickets.
 The Pirates draw pretty well when they have a decent team on the field.
-And PNC is a pretty decent draw even when the Pirates aren’t that great.
+And PNC can be a pretty decent draw even when the Pirates aren’t that great.

 For midsummer weekend games, you’ll probably be better off buying through the team (sign up for the Pirates’ ticket alert newsletter and keep an eye out for no-fee days, the Pirates do have them), but during the week against a team other than the Cubs, you should be able to find a deal on TickPick.